SooryaGeorge7/Dublin-Eats/README.md

 The models for this project are Profile model, Review model and Restaurant model.

 The profile model is linked directly with Django Allauth UserModel with the profile being created as the user signs up for website.
 The review model is linked to restaurant model and user model via a foreign key.
-This allows for ratings/reviews to be linked to a specific user profile.

-The restaurant model is linked to the profile model via many to many relationship allowing the user to pin restaurants to their profile.
+This allows for ratings/reviews to be linked to a specific user profile.The restaurant model is linked to the profile model via many to many relationship allowing the user to pin restaurants to their profile as well as to review as many restaurants as they want.

-You can see the entity relationship diagram that was created for each model and they are related.
+You can see the entity relationship diagram that was created for each model and how they are related.
 - ![Entity relationships](/documentation/entity-relationship/entity-relationship.png)

 #### **Security**